themysticsavages/cloudbot-discord/readme.md

 To get all the commands, type 'c.help'.
 For more detailed help, type a command 'c.help.' and add a command name like 'random'.

+## Addons

+Addons, like YoutubeGet, are tiny Python extensions which are added on to the main bot.
+It is much simpler to do then incorperate every single piece of code with the bot.
+If you want a specific extension configuration, you can add and remove extensions by setting extensions in the `addons.json` to either `true` or `false`.

 ## Recently added features

 - __Add-ons__